privy-cafe/DollarLinuxClub/README.md

 # echo "blacklist firewire-core" * *  /etc/modprobe.d/firewire.conf
 # echo "blacklist thunderbolt" * *  /etc/modprobe.d/thunderbolt.conf
 sudo dpkg-statoverride --update --add root sudo 4750 /bin/su

-Checklist
-Checklist	Step		√		To Do		CIS		UT Note		Cat I		Cat II/III		Min Std Preparation and Installation
-1		 		If machine is a new install, protect it from hostile network traffic, until the operating system is installed and hardened.		 		§		!		!
-4.5.1
-2		 		Set a BIOS/firmware password.		 		 		!
-4.5.1
-3		 		Configure the device boot order to prevent unauthorized booting from alternate media.
-4		 		Use the latest version of RHEL possible.
-1,7		 		!		!
-4.5.2
- 		 		Filesystem Configuration
-5		 		Create a separate partition with the nodev, nosuid, and noexec options set for /tmp		1.1.1-.4		§ 6		 		Create separate partitions for /var, /var/log, /var/log/audit, and /home		1.1.{5,7,8,9}		§ 7		 		Bind mount /var/tmp to /tmp		1.1.6
-8		 		Set nodev option to /home		1.1.10
-9		 		Set nodev, nosuid, and noexec options on /dev/shm		1.1.14-.16 10		 		Set sticky bit on all world-writable directories.
-1.1.17 System Updates
-11		 		Register with Red Hat Satellite Server so that the system can receive patch updates.
-1.2.1		§		!		!
-4.5.2 12		 		Install the Red Hat GPG key and enable gpgcheck.
-1.2.2-.3 Secure Boot Settings
-13		 		Set user/group owner to root, and permissions to read and write for root only, on /boot/grub2/grub.cfg		1.5.1-.2		§ 14		 		Set boot loader password.
-1.5.3
-15		 		Remove the X window system.
-3.2		§
-16		 		Disable X font server.
- 		 		Process Hardening
-17		 		Restrict core dumps.
-1.6.1		§
-18		 		Enable randomized virtual memory region placement.
-1.6.2		§		!
- 		 		OS Hardening
-19		 		Remove legacy services (e.g., telnet-server; rsh, rlogin, rcp; ypserv, ypbind; tftp, tftp-server; talk, talk-server).
-2.1.{1,3-10}		 		!		!
-20		 		Disable any services and applications started by xinetd or inetd that are not being utilized.		 		§		!		!
-4.5.4 21		 		Remove xinetd, if possible.
-2.1.11		§		!
-22		 		Disable legacy services (e.g., chargen-dgram, chargen-stream, daytime-dgram, daytime-stream, echo-dgram, echo-stream, tcpmux-server).
-2.1.{12-18}		 		!		!
-23		 		Disable or remove server services that are not going to be utilized (e.g., FTP, DNS, LDAP, SMB, DHCP, NFS, SNMP, etc.).		 		 		!
-4.5.4
-24		 		Set daemon umask.
-3.1
- 		 		Network Security and Firewall Configuration
-25		 		Limit connections to services running on the host to authorized users of the service via firewalls and other access control technologies.
-4.7		§		!		!
-4.5.5
-26		 		Disable IP forwarding.
-4.1.1
-27		 		Disable send packet redirects.
-4.1.2
-28		 		Disable source routed packet acceptance.
-4.2.1 29		 		Disable ICMP redirect acceptance.
-4.2.2
-30		 		Enable ignore broadcast requests.
-4.2.5
-31		 		Enable bad error message protection.
-4.2.6
-32		 		Enable TCP/SYN cookies.
-4.2.8
- 		 		Remote Administration Via SSH
-33		 		Set SSH protocol to 2.
-6.2.1		§		!		!
-4.5.6
-34		 		Set SSH loglevel to INFO.
-6.2.2		§		!		!
-35		 		Disable SSH root login.
-6.2.8		§
-36		 		Set SSH permitemptypasswords to no.		6.2.9		 		!		!
- 		 		System Integrity and Intrusion Detection
-37		 		Install and configure AIDE.
-1.3.1-.2		§		 		 		4.5.8
-38		 		Configure selinux.
-1.4.1-.6		§
-39		 		Install and configure OSsec HIDS.		 		§
-40		 		Configure network time protocol (NTP).
-3.6		§		!
-41		 		Enable system accounting (auditd).
-5.2		§		!
-4.6.1
-42		 		Install and configure rsyslog.
-5.1.1-.4		§		!
-43		 		All administrator or root access must be logged.		 		 		!
-4.6.4 44		 		Configure log shipping to separate device/service (e.g. Splunk).
-5.1.5		§
- 		 		Files/Directory Permissions/Access
-45		 		Integrity checking of system accounts, group memberships, and their associated privileges should be enabled and tested.		 		§		!
-4.5.9
- 		 		PAM Configuration
-46		 		Ensure that the configuration files for PAM, /etc/pam.d/* are secure.
-6.3		§		!		!
-4.5.12
-47		 		Upgrade password hashing algorithm to SHA-512.
-6.3.1		 		!
-48		 		Set password creation requirements.
-6.3.2		§		!		!
-49		 		Restrict root login to system console.
-6.4		§
- 		 		Warning Banners
-50		 		If network or physical access services are running, ensure the university warning banner is displayed.
-6.2.14, 8.1		§		!		!
-4.5.10
-51		 		If the system allows logins via a graphical user interface, ensure the university warning banner is displayed prior to login.
-8.3		§		!
- 		 		Anti-Virus Considerations
-52		 		Install and enable anti-virus software.		 		§		 		 		4.3.1
-53		 		Configure to update signature daily on AV.		 		§		 		 		4.3.3 Additional Security Notes
-54		 		Systems will provide secure storage for Confidential (Category-I) University Data as required.
-Security can be provided by means such as, but not limited to, encryption, access controls, filesystem audits, physically securing the storage media, or any combination thereof as deemed appropriate.

- sudo chkconfig off

-To check what services are listening use:

-$ lsof  \| grep '*:'&nbsp;

-or

-$ sudo netstat \--tulp

-Much more detailed information regarding services is available in the CIS benchmark documents.

-Red Hat also provides a text-based interface for changing startup services: ntsysv

-For example, the command

-ntsysv \--level 345

-configures runlevels 3, 4, and 5.

-sudo service xinetd stop; sudo chkconfig xinetd off